 File Explanation private.key Contains the certificate's private key. certificate.pem Contains a public certificate signed by a CA without the certificate chain.
 This is presented to PCoIP clients when they connect to the PCoIP Connection Manager during authentication and resource allocation.
 CAcertificate.pem Contains the certificate chain, including any intermediate and root certificate.
-Self- signed certificates do not have any root or intermediate certificate.
+Self-signed certificates do not have any root or intermediate certificate.

-Important: Peak up your cartificate and private key C Important: Back up your certificate and private key
+Important: Back up your certificate and private key